syncfusion-content/flutter-docs/Flutter/funnel-chart/tooltip.md

 ---
 layout: post
 title: Tooltip in Flutter Funnel Chart widget | Syncfusion
-description: Learn here all about Tooltip of Syncfusion Flutter Funnel Chart (SfFunnelChart) widget and more.
+description: Learn here all about Tooltip of Syncfusion Flutter Funnel Chart (SfFunnelChart) and more.
 platform: flutter
 control: Chart
 documentation: ug